What Is A MacGuffin? Definition & Examples

 Strength: MacGuffins as plot organizing tools

 MacGuffins are also very good at organizing a plot.
 As seen in Citizen Kane, a story can flash forward or backward through time and across locations.
-If it is all tied together by one object, though, or idea though, it will be much easier to watch and far easier to write.
+If it is all tied together by one object or idea, watching and writing will be much easier.

 MacGuffin clichés

-Some MacGuffins have been used many times, that they’ve become clichés.
+Some MacGuffins have been used so many times that they’ve become clichés.

 Don’t be vague for the sake of being vague.
 Instead, be intentional!